TRADITIONAL MOUNTAINEERING

 rescues in the first 18 months of introductory use.)

 For years, we purchased expensive big orange marine EPIRB devices for our "yachts".
 They could not be tested but at least made a nice statement about our "off shore" capabilities just hanging at the hatch.
 The smaller class B EPIRBs that broadcast at 121.5 MHz based on older technology may take hours to provide the Coast Guard with a location and may not be monitored today by commercial shipping according to a report in the February 2008 issue of Sea Kayaker Magazine.
 This technology is being phased out.
-EPIRBs and PLBs may not come equipped with an internal GPS receiver and may not provide accurate Latitude and longitude coordinates.
+EPIRBs and PLBs may not come equipped with an internal GPS receiver and may not provide accurate Latitude and Longitude coordinates.

 The SPOT is a new technology.
 It is not a "PLB".